Docker Template Stack X11-GUI

 This makes sure you can see the ‘live output’ of the application while your updating the XAML file(s) For other sub-container other task might be available, but most of them should be self explaining.

-Warning 1 As of Sept.
+As of Sept.
 2024, you might need to change one thing.
 Be sure to install version 0.29 of the Avalonia for Visual Studio Code plugin.
 There is a persistent parsing error in versions up to 0.31 that pops up whenever you type.
 See more details here

-Visual Code Plugins installed and configured in the Container
+Visual Code, Required Plugins for the Container

 1. General plugins